3 years full-time

 This module will:

-Your second year modules will help you to develop the knowledge, understanding, and skills that you'll use in more specialised investigations in your third year.
+Your second-year modules will help you to develop the knowledge, understanding and skills that you'll use in more specialised investigations.

 In the third year you can specialise further, choosing from a wide range of modules based on our latest research and the expertise of our staff, enabling you to tailor your degree to your particular interests.